-Ticket Machine Devices (TVDs) - Metrolink began transition to TVDs in spring 2020 with one of the first TVDs installed at the Riverside - Downtown station.
+- Ticket Machine Devices (TVDs) Metrolink began transition to TVDs in spring 2020 with one of the first TVDs installed at the Riverside Downtown station.
 Metrolink has completed installation of TVDs at all the stations.
 The TVDs dispense new paper tickets that contain a watermark and holographic security image to prevent duplication.
-The TVDs currently accept cash, card payments, and contactless payment including Apple Pay, Samsung Pay, and Google.

-Mobile App Metrolink Just Ride mobile app available on both Apple App Store and Google The Play. app accepts payment cards, Apple Pay and Corporate Quickcards.
-Tickets scanned directly from the app via a QR code.
+The TVDs currently accept cash, card payments, and contactless payment including Apple Pay, Samsung Pay, and Google. - Mobile App Metrolink Just Ride mobile app is available on both Apple App Store and Google The Play. арр accepts payment cards, Apple Pay Corporate and Quick Cards.
+Tickets are scanned directly from the app via a QR code.